Policy Library

 Prohibited sales of livestock include the following:

-• Persons conducting livestock sales may not sell to themselves, anyone else in their unit, family members, business associates, or others which may create a conflict of interest
+- Persons conducting livestock sales may not directly sell to themselves, other faculty and staff, anyone else in or associated with their department, including students, family members, business associates, or other parties which may be viewed as creating a conflict of interest.

 Horse Unit

-Animals are sold at public auction and by private treaty.
-The professor in charge, in counsel with the herdsman of the unit, is responsible for pricing at competitive rates in the industry.
+Horses are to be sold at public auction or by private treaty.
+The unit manager or principal investigator, in counsel with the herdsman of the unit, is responsible for pricing at competitive rates in the industry.

 Sheep Unit

-Animals are sold at public auction and by private treaty.
-The professor in charge is responsible, with counsel from the shepherd, for establishing prices of animals sold at private treaty and for evaluating bids by packers.
+Sheep are to be sold at public auction, by private treaty or to packers.
+The unit manager or principal investigator is responsible, with counsel from the shepherd, for establishing prices of animals sold by private treaty and for evaluating bids by packers. top

 Swine Units

-Animals are sold directly to packers on a grade and yield basis as with any other pork producer.
-Cull animals are sold by contacting buyers by phone.
-Prices are evaluated by staff members with knowledge of market prices.
-In most cases, collection of carcass data is required for research programs, thereby determining the marketing outlet.
+Hogs, sows and boars are to be sold directly to packers on a grade and yield basis, unless the swine can be sold for greater return as breeding stock.
+Cull animals are sold by contacting brokers or buyers for prices.
+Prices are evaluated by the unit manager or principal investigator and staff members with knowledge of market prices.
+In many cases, collection of carcass data is required for research programs, thereby determining the marketing outlet.

-Excess breeding stock is often sold at auction.
-For private treaty sales, the professors in charge, with the counsel of staff members, are responsible for establishing the selling price based on current market.
+Feeder pigs and excess breeding stock may also be sold at auction or by private treaty based on highest anticipated return.
+The unit manager or principal investigator, with the counsel of staff members, is responsible for establishing the selling price based on the current market.

 Dairy Units

-Some excess animals, usually culls, are sold at auction.
-Animals with value in excess of slaughter market value are sold at private treaty based on price established by the professors in charge of the unit, with the counsel of staff members.
+Excess dairy cows and calves deemed to be culls are to be sold at auction.
+Cows and calves with value in excess of processor/packer market value are to be sold at public auction or by private treaty based on prices established by the unit manager or principal investigator, with the counsel of staff members.
 Prices are based on the current market.
-Day-old bull calves are sold by private treaty based on staff members' knowledge of sale barn prices.
+Day-old bull calves are to be sold at public auction or by private treaty based on staff members' knowledge of sale barn prices.

 Beef Units

-Breeding animals of above slaughter market value are sold at public auction and by private treaty.
+Steers, heifers, cows, bulls and calves of above processor/packer market value are to be sold at public auction or by private treaty.
 Prices for private treaty are established by the professors in charge of the units, with the counsel of staff members, based on knowledge of the market.
-Slaughter animals are sold by evaluating telephone bids by packers.
-The market outlet may be determined by price, as well as the ability to obtain carcass data for research programs.
+Other beef animals are to be sold directly to packers on a grade and yield basis.
+The market outlet may be determined by price, as well as the ability to obtain carcass data for research programs. top

 Ag 450 Farm

-Animals are sold directly to packers on a grade and yield basis.
-Cull animals are sold by contacting buyers by telephone.
-Prices are evaluated by student farm committees and/or the entire AgEdS 450 class, with final approval of the sale given by the professor in charge of the Ag450 Farm.
-Carcass data for evaluation purposes is collected and often determines the marketing outlet.
+Livestock of all types are sold directly to packers on a grade and yield basis, when appropriate to maximize return.
+Cull animals are sold by contacting brokers or buyers by telephone.
+Prices are evaluated by student farm committees and/or the entire AgEdS 450 class, with final approval of the sale given by the unit manager or professor in charge of the Ag 450 Farm.
+Carcass data for evaluation purposes is often collected and may determine the marketing outlet. top